How many jobs were lost in Pittsburgh, PA area last month?

-It gained 2,600 jobs in January 2026.
+It lost 800 jobs in April 2026.
 Those figures come from the Bureau of Labor Statistics’ state and local employment report, which tracks monthly job changes.
-Job numbers can swing month to month as local economies expand or contract, but over the past five years the Pittsburgh, PA Metro Area has averaged about 1,500 new jobs per month.
+Job numbers can swing month to month as local economies expand or contract, but over the past five years the Pittsburgh, PA Metro Area has averaged about 1,200 new jobs per month.
 These figures are often revised in later months as more complete data rolls in.

 Monthly change in nonfarm employment in the Pittsburgh, PA area